-Getting into reselling clothing online? eBay is an extremely popular place to shop and sell.
+eBay is an extremely popular place to sell clothing.
 With over 180 million active users worldwide, there’s a good chance an item you want to sell will be purchased.
 Measuring clothing is one of the most important steps when reselling apparel.
-Measurements tell the purchaser about a garment’s fit characteristics, unlike when only sharing the tag size.
-Additionally, two of the largest apparel resellers experimented with not providing measurements (ThredUP and The Real Real) and the response from customers was very poor.
+Two of the largest apparel resellers experimented with not providing measurements (ThredUP and The Real Real) and the response from customers was very poor.
 So you’ll definitely want to measure.
 The following explains how to measure clothes for eBay.

 Measuring clothing is more of an art than it is a science.
 Trust us, we’ve met with hundreds of fashion experts and they all say the same thing, “Get three people in a room and have them measure the same garment.
 You’ll have three different sets of measurements at the end.”
 So don’t be afraid to dive in and start measuring to the best of your ability.